 Interact, Don’t Invade

 The reason Facebook adjusted its newsfeed algorithm in the first place is because its users were getting annoyed with seeing more irrelevant content than posts from people they actually care about.

 If you’re worried that this change means people will see less of your brand page’s content, don’t worry (and definitely don’t start flooding their newsfeeds in desperation).
 You just need to be a little smarter about what you post.

-Instead of only posting when you have a promotion going on (or worse, constantly posting promotion after promotion, have conversations with your fans.
-At the very lease, make Facebook a place where you’re open to those conversations.
+Instead of only posting when you have a promotion going on (or worse, constantly posting promotion after promotion), have conversations with your fans.
+At the very least, make Facebook a place where you’re open to those conversations.

 “Consumers want to have a positive relationship with your brand.
 You just have to be much more proactive about enabling those relationships,” explains Dayle Hall, SVP of Marketing for Lithium Technologies.

 His advice? “[Think] about social media less as just another channel for broadcasting promotions or publishing branded content and more like a platform for building relationships with customers.”
 That way, you can give customers what they’re looking for and improve their impression of your brand as a whole.

 “Your brand is only as strong as your most loyal customers.
 The onus is on you to help them see how important they are to your brand,” says Hall.